 As the jelly cooks, skim off the foam that comes to the surface with a spoon.

-8 As the jelly is boiling, sterilize your jars for canning.
+As the jelly is boiling, sterilize your jars for canning.
 Wash the lids and rings in hot, soapy water.

-9 As the temperature rises above the boiling point of water (212°F), you will notice the consistency of the jelly/juice begins to change.
-When the temperature is approximately 6 to 8 degrees higher than boiling point at your altitude (anywhere from 118°F to 220°F at sea level) the jelly is ready to pour into jars.
+As the temperature rises above the boiling point of water (212°F), you will notice the consistency of the jelly/juice begins to change.
+When the temperature is approximately 6 to 8 degrees higher than boiling point at your altitude (anywhere from 218°F to 220°F at sea level) the jelly is ready to pour into jars.
 (Quince has so much pectin, it can set earlier than other types of jellies.)